NeRC: Neural Ranging Correction through Differentiable Moving Horizon Location Estimation: Evaluation

 {\bfseries Learning-based methods using intermediate loss:} FCNN-LSTM \cite{9490205} and PrNet \cite{10506762}, two SOTA deep learning-based pseudorange correction methods, are selected as baseline models.
 As they only predict ranging corrections without providing localization results, we integrate them with an MHE-based positioning engine---identical to the downstream component used in NeRC.
 Notably, they require 3D location labels to retroactively compute the ranging errors.
 As a result, they are inapplicable to partially labeled or unlabeled datasets such as GSDC22 and MobileSG.

 {\bfseries End-to-end learning:} We also compared NeRC with SOTA end-to-end learning approaches, including the black-box GnssFormer and the structured learning paradigms E2E-PrNet \cite{10706359} and \verb|pyrtklib| \cite{hu2025pyrtklib,hernandez2024python}.
 GnssFormer is our enhanced adaptation of the Set Transformer \cite{kanhere2022improving}, incorporating the same input features used in NeRC and initialized with robust location estimates to guide its position corrections.
 Both E2E-PrNet and \verb|pyrtklib| adopt the structure composed of an MLP followed by a differentiable WLS positioning engine.
 E2E-PrNet also leverages the Theseus library for differentiable optimization, while \verb|pyrtklib| integrates a differentiable Python binding of the popular \verb|rtklib| library.
 We have enhanced these three baseline approaches with our proposed 2D and EDF-based training losses, enabling them to handle partially labeled or unlabeled data like NeRC.

-All the baseline methods we implemented or trained will be publicly available at: \url{https://github.com/AILocAR/NeRC}.
+In a dataset, the same labels and loss function are used to train all data-driven methods.
+The baseline methods we implemented or trained are released at \url{https://github.com/AILocAR/NeRC}.